TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # Most recent change
+### Version
+### Version 1.2.0 - 13 February 2022
+#### 🔴 BREAKING
+* Made several changes in how data is sent from this script to the [Google Home Resume script](https://community.home-assistant.io/t/script-to-resume-radio-tunein-and-spotify-after-tts-on-google-home-speakers/326634).
+So if you update this script, make sure to also update the other one.
+However, as of this version, it is also possible to use this script without the Google Home Resume script
+#### ✨ New feature
+* It is now possible to use `target_conversion`.
+This means you can give your voice command, and perform your actions on another target eg the speaker group the target belongs to.
+* By setting the `use_resume` variable to `false` you can send the actions without using the Google Home Resume script.
+This can be used if you for example want to start a radio stream which is not in TuneIn, and do not want to resume other streams in case that one is stopped.
+* The `target` determined by the ambient sound will only be used in case you omit the target in your service call.
+If you provide it, that target will be used.
+This can be useful if you also want to provide other actions, for example setting the state of an `input_boolean`.
+* In case you don't have the need to use the Google Home Script at all, you can set `use_resume: false` in the variables of the Google Home Voice script, and it will just send the actions.
+#### 🌟 Improvements
+* Information is shared with the Google Home Resume script in a better way.
+This was also needed because now multiple targets or groups as target are possible, where in the old version there was always only one target.
+* Information on for the `ytube_music_player` integration is now also shared.

+### Version 1.1.0 - 10 February 2022
+#### 🌟 Improvements
+* No need to define `speaker_groups` anymore, as I found a way to define them using a template.

 ### Version 1.0.0 - 9 February 2022
 #### ✨ New feature
 * Now the new script is used, other actions besides TTS are supported